kaaproject/kaa-rfcs/0005-configuration-management-extension/README.md

   "properties": {
     "id": {
       "type": "number",
+      "multipleOf": 1.0,
-      "description": "ID of the message used to match server response to the request.
-MUST be integer."
+      "description": "ID of the message used to match server response to the request."
     },
     "configId": {
       "type": "string",